-Students who were enrolled in grade 9 or below for the first time in the 2011-2012 school year were required to take the STAAR EOC assessments rather than TAKS as their testing requirement for graduation.
+Students enrolled in grade 9 or below for the first time in the 2011-2012 school year or later are required to take the STAAR EOC assessments rather than TAKS as their testing requirement 'for graduation.
 With the passage of HB 3, performance on the STAAR EOC assessments was linked to a student's graduation program.
 The provisions of HB 3 were modified by HB 5 passed in June 2013.
-Under HB 5, in order to graduate, a student must score at or above the Level II: Satisfactory Academic Performance standard on five STAAR EOC assessments: Algebra I, English I, English II, biology, and U.S. history.
+Under HB 5, in order to graduate, a student must score at or above the Level II: Satisfactory Academic Performance standard on five STAAR EOC assessments: Algebra I, English I, English II, Biology, and U.S. History.
 Prior to spring 2014, students were eligible to meet their STAAR English I and STAAR English II graduation requirements using performance on the separate English reading and writing assessments.
-The performance level, Satisfactory, was renamed to Approaches Grade Level in the 2016-2017 school year.
+The performance level, Satisfactory, was renamed Approaches Grade Level in the 2016-2017 school year.

 In 2015, the 84th Texas Legislature passed SB 149, which revised the state's assessment graduation requirements.
-Beginning in May 2015, a student who failed to achieve the STAAR EOC assessment graduation requirements for no more than two courses could receive a Texas high school diploma if the student qualified to graduate by means of an individual graduation committee (IGC) under the Texas Education Code (TEC) §28.0258.
+Beginning in May 2015, an eligible student may receive a Texas high school diploma by means of an individual graduation committee (IGC) if the student fails to achieve Satisfactory Academic Performance on no more than two STAAR EOC assessments.
+Eligibility criteria for an individual graduation committee are located in the Texas Education Code (TEC) §28.0258.